nancy134/Instructions/one-to-many/README.md

 ```
 ## Client model (ie, models/client.js)

-Add an association in the Clietn model
+Add an association in the Clietn model (see models/user.js as an example)
 ```
     Client.associate = function(models){
         Client.belongsTo(models.User, {as: 'user', foreignKey: 'UserId'});